inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Breadth-first search is the bulldozer of science.
 		-- Randy Goebel
 In most countries selling harmful things like drugs is punishable.
-Then howcome people can sell Microsoft software and go unpunished?
+Then howcome people can sell Microsoft softw and go unpunished?
 (By hasku@rost.abo.fi, Hasse Skrifvars)
 Drink and dance and laugh and lie
 Love, the reeling midnight through
 For tomorrow we shall die!
-(But, alas, we never do.)
+(But, alas, we  do.)
 		-- Dorothy Parker, "The Flaw in Paganism"
 MOCK APPLE PIE (No Apples Needed)